intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/05-Implementing_Multiple_Extensions.md

       - Name: Ping Pong
       - Description: Example extension feature.
       - Operations:
-        - Ping (asc:extensions/tutorial/ping-pong/Ping/Stream/)
+        - Ping (asc:extensions/tutorial/ping-pong/duplexstream/Ping/)
-          - Description: Responds to a ping message with a pong message every second until the call is cancelled
+          - Description: Responds to each ping message in the incoming stream with a pong message
-        - Ping (asc:extensions/tutorial/ping-pong/Ping/DuplexStream/)
+        - Ping (asc:extensions/tutorial/ping-pong/stream/Ping/)
-          - Description: Responds to each ping message in an incoming stream with a pong message
+          - Description: Responds to a ping message with a stream of pong messages
-        - Ping (asc:extensions/tutorial/ping-pong/Ping/Invoke/)
+        - Ping (asc:extensions/tutorial/ping-pong/invoke/Ping/)
           - Description: Responds to a ping message with a pong message
     - asc:extensions/tutorial/temperature-converter/
       - Name: Temperature Converter
       - Description: Converts Celsius to Fahrenheit and vice versa.
       - Operations:
-        - CtoF (asc:extensions/tutorial/temperature-converter/CtoF/Invoke/)
+        - FtoC (asc:extensions/tutorial/temperature-converter/invoke/FtoC/)
-          - Description: Converts a temperature from Celsius to Fahrenheit
+          - Description: Converts a temperature in Fahrenheit to Celsius
-        - FtoC (asc:extensions/tutorial/temperature-converter/FtoC/Invoke/)
+        - CtoF (asc:extensions/tutorial/temperature-converter/invoke/CtoF/)
-          - Description: Converts a temperature from Fahrenheit to Celsius
+          - Description: Converts a temperature in Celsius to Fahrenheit
 ```

 Our final step is to test the execution of our new operations.
 Replace any existing code in `Runner.cs` for calling extension operations with the following: